Megaregion Working Group

 Megaregion Dozen

-Robert RickmanAs the 2021-2022 chair of the Megaregion Working Group, San Joaquin County Board of Supervisor and SJCOG Boardmember Robert Rickman (left) led the development of the Megaregion Dozen -- a package of projects that guide and advance the transportation investment principles and strategies that the working group approved.
+The Megaregion Dozen is a package of projects that guide and advance the transportation investment principles and strategies that the working group approved.
 The guiding principles helped narrow to four projects in each region that advance the following investments and strategies:1) Interregional Functionality; 2) Improved Policy Alignment; 3) Persuasive Leverage; and 4) Strategic Investment.

 Megaregion Dozen Projects